 As specialist recruiters for the defence industry, we’ve seen companies lose out on excellent candidates in many different ways.
 In this blog we share the most common ways companies lose out on excellent talent; hopefully it won’t happen to you.

 A candidate of ours made it through the first stage interview for a new role with one of our clients.
 We were all told that a second interview would happen in the following week.
 The week passed, and we heard nothing.
 Over the next few weeks, we kept trying to call the hiring manager who promised they’d get back to us – but they never did.

 This went on for far too long.
 The candidate would call us to find out if we’d heard anything from the company; we’d chase the company, only to be told that they were still in discussions but would come back to us soon with a decision.

-Poor communication – or a complete lack of it – is disrespectful to the candidate, but it can also be really damaging to your company.
-Defence is a tight-knit community, and word gets around fast.
+Making a good first impression is so important to your company brand, especially in defence industry.
+In this tight-knit community, word gets around fast.
 Companies with a bad reputation will find that candidates aren’t interested in working with them.
 What’s more, it can take a really long time to change people’s perceptions.

 (2) GETTING TOO PERSONAL

 If you were in a candidate’s position, how would you feel if the person interviewing you started asking you personal questions?
 This could be anything from your ethnic background to your religion, your relationship status or sexual preference.
 You’d feel uncomfortable, right?

 And a hot tip if you’re interviewing a woman: don’t ask her if she has kids or is planning on having a family.
 It may be meant as a harmless question, but it could be seen as an underhand attempt to find out personal information which could skew the way you feel about offering her the role.
 The candidate might worry that she won’t get the job because the company doesn’t want to offer flexible working hours or pay for her maternity leave.